 Carlisle is home to a wide range of people who make different and valuable contributions to life in the area.
-These identifiable groups include people from different socio-economic back grounds, people with disabilities, men/women, , religions and faiths, black and minority ethnic (BME) backgrounds, lesbians, gay men, bisexual and transgender people.
+These identifiable groups include people with disabilities, men/women, religions and faiths, black and minority ethnic (BME) backgrounds, lesbians, gay men, bisexual and transgender people, pregnancy and maternity.

-The Council acknowledges that some people in the District may face discrimination every day because of their socio-economic status, race, gender, age, disability, sexual orientation and other issues.
+The Council acknowledges that some people in the District may face discrimination every day because of their race, gender, age, disability, sexual orientation and other issues.
 Through disadvantage, discrimination and prejudice people are denied opportunity, find access to services more difficult, and therefore suffer inequality.

 Carlisle City Council believes that everyone should be treated fairly and with respect.
 The commitment is to recognise and understand the differences without creating an advantage of one group over another.
 The Council made its commitment in its first Equality and Diversity Policy adopted by Full Council in February 2007.
 In the following year, 2007/08, the Council adopted three updated equality schemes (Gender, Disability and Race).
-This Scheme continues the work to improve the quality of life for everyone in the District, regardless of race, gender, age, disability, sexual orientation, religious belief or socio-economic status.
+This Scheme continues the work to improve the quality of life for everyone in the District, regardless of race, gender, age, disability, sexual orientation or religious belief.

 The Council has a responsibility to challenge unfair discrimination, wherever it happens, and is committed to doing so.
-We will work toward ensuring that people are not discriminated against on the grounds of disability, gender, race, national or ethnic origin, religion, belief, culture, age, sexual orientation or socio-economic status.
+We will work toward ensuring that people are not discriminated against on the grounds of disability, gender, race, national or ethnic origin, religion, belief, culture, age, sexual orientation, pregnancy or maternity.
 In doing so we recognise that individuals do not fit neatly into categories and that some people may be affected by more than one form of discrimination.